haywire153910/Student-Attrition-Project/README.md

 ## Business Problem

-The goal of the project is to build a model to help University predict the students who are likely to attrite from the Univerisity.
+The goal of the project is to build a model to help University predict whether the students who are likely to attrite from the Univerisity.
 However the dataset could be used to build a model to predict student retention by switching the target variable in the dataset.

 ## Methods